 *If it is middle of winter and you don’t have a treadmill, just try some active mobility to start.
 You can learn how to use the TRX for mobility here.

 Now when it comes to exercise selection, I have put together a group of exercises that are all body weight and can pretty much be done anywhere.
 They are going to be higher rep to challenge yourself and get your heart rate up more.
 I tend to lose focus quickly in a workout so I like to keep things fresh by doing a quick superset and moving on.

 Just a reminder that this workout is custom built for me.
 It is important to customize your own fail-proof workout that will without a doubt get you going.
 Try starting with mine, see what you like and add or modify for next time.
 And be sure to add a cool down of stretching those problem areas for you.

 Do you plan out every single part of your day?
 Do you keep a detailed, color-coded planner?
 Do you wake up in the morning and immediately start making a to-do list?
 If you are anything like me, then all of the answers to these questions are yes.
 And workouts are no exception to this planning process.

 The great part about this is that you know exactly how much time it will take so that you can have that in your back pocket for a busy day!

 Oh, and if you are wondering, yes I am an Enneagram 6.
-And if you don’t know you can find out more about what an enneagram is here.
+And if you don’t know you can find out more about enneagram types and your workouts here.
 Now, go build your fail proof workout!